 During the three-day competition cars compete in four events against the clock, designed to test acceleration, manoeuvrability and endurance.
 Teams are also required to give three presentations on the car’s design, cost and potential marketing strategy.
 Judges award points for all seven elements, and the team with the highest total score wins.
 Cars have to comply with strict safety regulations and will go through a series of tests before Formula Student organisers allow it to take part in the competition.

-For more information on the Formula Student competition see the website at www.formulastudent.com/.
+For more information on the competition visit the Formula Student website.

-Newcastle Racing is the Formula Student team run by students from the School of Mechanical & Systems Engineering at Newcastle University.
-The main team consists of 19 highly motivated 3rd and 4th year students, with a handful of other students from the School helping where they can.
+Newcastle Racing is the Formula Student team run by students from the School of Mechanical and Systems Engineering at Newcastle University.
+The main team consists of 19 highly motivated third and fourth year students, with a handful of other students from the School helping where they can.
 The main team aim is to design, manufacture and develop a high quality single-seater racing car in order to compete in the IMechE UK Formula Student Competition.
-Year on year, the team has steadily improved in all areas, from the organisational aspect of the project to the engineering solutions demonstrated on the car.
+Year-on-year, the team has steadily improved in all areas, from the organisational aspect of the project to the engineering solutions demonstrated on the car.

 A new single monocoque chassis is to be designed using sandwich panels for the whole car as there are significant benefits over the traditional space frame technology previously employed.
 The main focus of the redesign is to reduce weight whilst maintaining the equivalent strength necessary to conform with the rules and regulations and thus compete in the Formula Student event.
 Minimising weight has become a priority for NR8 due to the additional weight of an electrical drivetrain.